Jbbouille/shingle/nyaraka/README.md

 ## Extensions

 ### Info
-Extension `com.libon.nyaraka.Extension` is an interface tha you may use when you want to extend the behavior of nyaraka.
+Extension `org.nyaraka.Extension` is an interface tha you may use when you want to extend the behavior of nyaraka.
 The interface has 3 default method for 3 different cases:
 - `accept(Class clazz)` To filter the resource classes.
 - `accept(Method method)` To filter the resource methods.
 - `enrich(BeanProperty beanProperty, Model.IModel model)` If you want to improve documentation on the model.